osx86-ijb/Dell-Optiplex-780-OC-EFI-Catalina/README.md

 # Dell-Optiplex-780-OC-EFI-Catalina

-OpenCore EFI files for Dell Optiplex 780 MT to run macOS Catalina 10.15.6 (Available for download in Releases)
+OpenCore booatloader EFI files needed for the Dell Optiplex 780 MT to run macOS Catalina 10.15.6 (Available for download in Releases)

+If you need help making a bootable USB, then please do follow the Dortania OpenCore Install Guide to create a Legacy Installer as this machine's motherboard is NOT UEFI capable, only BIOS capable.

+Thanks, and enjoy!

+Here are some screenshots for proof!

 Screenshots: